 About a year ago, I posted a blog describing semicolon use.
 I explained that a semicolon joins two independent clauses — in other words, two complete sentences.

-When the semicolon is used correctly, the clause that precedes and the clause that follows it have a subject and a verb:
+When the semicolon is used correctly, both the clause that precedes it and the clause that follows it have a subject and a verb:

 wrong: Carolyn is a gifted gardener; with the most beautiful flowers.